For those looking for a one-liner to define just what exactly a Bitmoji classroom is, here you go:

 Teachers Create Bitmoji Classrooms

 If you wonder what the Bitmoji craze is all about, you are in the right place.
 Like many hot topics in education, the making of a Bitmoji classroom has taken on a life and meaning of its own.
 The mention of the term seems to conjure up ideas of something much more complicated than it is.
-While virtual classrooms can be dreamy visuals of picture-perfect virtual learning spaces, creating a background for virtual classrooms for any grade level is quite simple.
+While virtual classrooms can be dreamy visuals of picture-perfect virtual learning spaces, creating a virtual classroom background for any grade level is quite simple.
 A teacher wants to make sure that every kid feels comfortable in their learning environment as it is a safe place for students outside of their homes.

 The level of detail included in each area of the room is up to the teachers.
 As a result, some Bitmoji classrooms hold a much more significant amount of detail.